-The best way to plan your estate is by making a will.
+Here’s the thing: the best way to plan your estate is by making a will.
 Every adult should have a will and it’s relatively easy to do.
 Having a will decreases the likelihood of running into legal complications when you die and your estate is being administered.
-Other parties can still make a claim against your estate, but having a will goes along to combating an unexpected result.
+Yes, other parties can still make a claim against your estate, but having a will goes a long way towards combating an unexpected result.

 If you die without a will, known as intestate, then the Administration Act specifies how your property and assets will be distributed.
 Often it goes to a surviving partner and immediate family, or to the nearest living relatives.
 Potentially this may not have been what you or your family wished for and could result in them having to make a claim on your estate.

-To the team at Shanahans, thanks so much for your empathy, kindness, support & patience since Mum's passing.
+To the team at Shanahan's, thanks so much for your empathy, kindness, support & patience since Mum's passing.
 Without your help, this process would've been an absolute nightmare.

 Sharon - Auckland